aws-samples/serverless-patterns/sfn-bedrockagentcore-harness-cdk/README.md

 # AWS Step Functions with Amazon Bedrock AgentCore Harness Optimized Integration (CDK)

-This pattern invokes an Amazon Bedrock AgentCore harness directly from AWS Step Functions using the optimized integration — no AWS Lambda function required.
-The harness handles model inference, tool use, and multi-turn conversations, returning a Converse-shaped response with aggregated token metrics.
+This pattern invokes an Amazon Bedrock AgentCore harness directly from AWS Step Functions using the optimized integration — with a 15-minute timeout (vs 60 seconds for the SDK integration), Converse-shaped responses, aggregated token metrics, and CloudWatch reasoning traces.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/sfn-bedrockagentcore-harness-cdk